 Being convicted or pleading guilty to an aggravated felony can have serious, long term effects on someone’s immigration status.
 Because of this, it’s very important that those accused of an aggravated felony protect their rights.

-Our immigration lawyers near Syracuse, NY are experienced in protecting the rights of those accused of an aggravated felony.
-Contact us for an initial consultation.
+An experienced immigration lawyer, Janet Moon, Esq., is experienced in protecting the rights of those accused of an aggravated felony.
+Contact today for an initial consultation.

 Crimes Involving Moral Turpitude (CIMT) Immigration Consequences